lexjansen/cdisc360i-pocs/README.md

 [![Python 3.12](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/release/python-3120)

+## Windows Command Compatibility

+Note: The Windows commands provided in this README are written for PowerShell.
+While most commands are compatible with both PowerShell and Command Prompt, some adjustments may be necessary when using Command Prompt.
+If you encounter any issues running these commands in Command Prompt, try using PowerShell or consult the Command Prompt documentation for equivalent commands.

 ## Introduction

 These programs are designed to function as command-line applications that can run as standalone applications or can be chained together to function as a pipeline of sorts.
 Everything in this repo should be considered sandbox development work in support of the 360i program.